-At 31 December 2021, the Society has not outsourced any of its Key Functions.
+At 31 December 2022, the Society has not outsourced the whole of any of its Key Functions.

 B8.3 Outsourcing Processes and Controls

 The Society has processes and controls over the lifecycle of any external supply arrangement (including Material Outsourcers, Outsourcers and Suppliers) to ensure that the service provider will have the ability and capacity to deliver the required service.